Pylons/pyramid/docs/narr/configuration.rst

 .. code-block:: python
    :linenos:

-       simple_server.make_server('', 8080, app).serve_forever()
+       serve(app)

 Finally, we actually serve the application to requestors by starting up a WSGI server.
-We happen to use the ``wsgiref.simple_server`` WSGI server implementation, telling it to serve the application on TCP port 8080, and we pass it the ``app`` object (an instance of ``repoze.bfg.router.Router``) as the application we wish to serve.
-We then call the ``serve_forever`` method of the result to ``simple_server.make_server``, causing the server to start listening on the TCP port.
+We happen to use the ``paste.httpserver.serve`` WSGI server runner, using the default TCP port of 8080, and we pass it the ``app`` object (an instance of ``repoze.bfg.router.Router``) as the application we wish to serve.
+This causes the server to start listening on the TCP port.
 It will serve requests forever, or at least until we stop it by killing the process which runs it.

 Conclusion
 ~~~~~~~~~~